apache/cordova-js/README.md

     grunt --platformVersion=3.6.0

-To do just one platform, run:
+To compile the js for just one platform, run:

     grunt compile:android --platformVersion=3.6.0

-To create the browserify version, run:
+To create the browserify version of the js, run:

     grunt compile-browserify --platformVersion=3.6.0

+To compile the browserify version of the js for just one platform, run:

+    grunt compile-browserify:android --platformVersion=3.6.0

 For integration, see the 'Integration' section below.